Axow01/philo/README.md

 ## Description

 This project is an introduction to multithreading and parallel computing.
-The goal is to solve the dining philosophers problem.
+The goal is to solve the dining philosophers problem. oh noo

 ## Build